 A few studies indicate that sugar alcohols may have a prebiotic effect.
 This isn’t too surprising, considering the prebiotic effects of other low-digestible carbohydrates such as fiber and resistant starch.
 Animal studies have found that xylitol causes a shift from gram-negative to gram-positive bacteria, with fewer Bacteroides and increased levels of Bifidobacteria.
 (19, 20) A similar shift has been observed in humans, even after a single dose of xylitol.
 (21) Additionally, the shifts observed allowed for more efficient use of the sugar alcohols by gut bacteria, which largely explains the reduction in GI symptoms after a few months of regular consumption.

-In addition to the potential metabolic, dental, and prebiotic benefits already discussed, xylitol shows promise for preventing age-related decline in bone and skin health.
 One interesting study found that 10% xylitol supplementation over 20 months increased collagen synthesis in the skin of aged rats, resulting in thicker skin.
 (22) Preliminary rat studies have also shown that xylitol can increase bone volume and mineral content and protect against bone loss.
 (23, 24, 25)

 Overall, sugar alcohols appear to be safer than artificial sweeteners with several potentially therapeutic effects.
 Although the metabolic and weight loss benefits of sugar alcohols haven’t been studied as extensively, I would recommend sugar alcohols over artificial sweeteners to anyone who needs a low-calorie sweetener, although I wouldn’t recommend that anyone consume huge amounts of them.
 I’ll also be interested to see additional research on their ability to alter the gut microbiome and disrupt biofilms, because this could make sugar alcohols a useful tool for certain patients.